symphoniacloud/cicada/README.md

 ## Using Push Notifications

-On each Cicada screen you'll see a "Manage Web Push Notifications" link - choosing this will allow you to subscribe for notifications.
+On each Cicada screen you'll see a "User Settings" link - choosing this will allow you to subscribe for notifications.

 **IMPORTANT FOR IPHONE USERS** :
 On an iPhone you need to "install" Cicada as a Progressive Web App (PWA) first - you do this by adding it to your home screen via the "share" button in Safari.